 Acanthamoeba keratitis symptoms include severe headaches, sensitivity to light, eye redness, excessive tearing, pain, blurred vision, etc. Treatments are available to treat the symptoms, but early diagnosis is essential.

-Eye is the most important part of human body.
-Proper eye care and eye wear is essential to see clearly and prevent future eye problems.
+The eye is the most important part of the human body.
+Proper eye care and eyewear are essential to see clearly and prevent future eye problems.
 Vision problems can develop at an early age.
 Nowadays, almost all eyesight conditions can be cured using contact lenses.
-There has been tremendous advancement in spectacle lens technology and surgical techniques like laser refractive surgery.
+There has been a tremendous advancement in spectacle lens technology and surgical techniques like laser refractive surgery.
 Contact lenses have various advantages and are the most effective method for vision correction.
-According to CDC (centres for disease control and prevention) report, more than 30 million people in America use contact lenses.
+According to CDC (centers for disease control and prevention) report, more than 30 million people in America use contact lenses.
 The average age of people wearing contact lens worldwide is 31 years old.
 Ten percent of these people lie under the age of 18 years, 15% are between 18-24, 50% between 24-44 and 25% are 45 years old or more.

 Some facts about Keratitis

 - Keratitis is a medical term used for inflammation of the cornea

 - To diagnose keratitis, slit lamp can be used

 - Permanent damage to the eye can be avoided on time if keratitis is treated correctly

 - Keratitis is caused by infection, dry eyes and physical or chemical injuries

 Acanthamoeba keratitis symptoms are very much similar to other eye infections.
 Common symptoms include:

 - Eye pain